- Travel and Places»

 But the Flamingo, a classic hotel in the middle of Las Vegas has created just such a place.
-And admission to this peaceful attraction is totally free.
+And admission to this peaceful attraction is free.

 The Flamingo Wildlife Habitat

 I discovered the Flamingo Wildlife Habitat on a trip to Las Vegas a few years ago when I had a few days on my own, but not a lot of money to spend, and I didn't want to gamble.
 I found The Flamingo Wildlife Habitat listed in an article online about free things to do in Las Vegas.
 I took a bus up to the Las Vegas strip and walked to the Flamingo Hotel.
-There is a sign posted outside the front of the hotel pointing the way to the wildlife habitat.
+There is a sign posted on the front of the hotel pointing the way to the wildlife habitat.
 I went inside and followed the signs through the casino and out to a back door.
-There were windows on the backside of the hotel so I could actually see the habitat before I reached it.
+There were windows on the backside of the hotel so I could see the habitat before I reached it.
 Once outside the glass doors, you are transported to the world beyond heavy traffic and crowded sidewalks of Las Vegas, to a beautiful oasis of palm trees, grass, and ponds.